Whimsy Stick

 Signs Your Dog Needs This Protocol

-Structured use of a flirt pole for overexcited dogs does the opposite.
-The wait cue before each release trains the dog to sit with arousal rather than discharge it immediately.
-The drop-it after each catch trains the dog to transition out of peak drive on cue.
-Furthermore, the all-done sequence in a flirt pole for overexcited dogs session completes the predatory loop neurologically and produces the post-hunt calm that overexcited dogs rarely experience any other way.
-According to the American Kennel Club, structured predatory play is among the highest-value enrichment activities available precisely because it addresses the dog’s neurological needs, not just the physical ones.
-Additionally, VCA Animal Hospitals confirms that handler-controlled chase sessions produce measurably better behavioral outcomes than unstructured exercise for high-arousal dogs.
-For the broader framework on managing the drive system behind this overexcitement, the high prey drive training guide covers the full approach.
+Structured use does the opposite.
+A wait cue before each release trains the dog to sit with arousal rather than discharge it immediately.
+Drop-it after each catch trains the dog to transition out of peak drive on cue.
+The all-done sequence closes the predatory loop neurologically and produces the post-hunt calm that overexcited dogs rarely experience any other way.
+According to the American Kennel Club’s impulse control guidance, structured predatory play is among the highest-value enrichment activities.
+The reason is that it addresses neurological needs, not just physical ones.
+AVMA behavioral guidance reinforces the same point: handler-controlled sessions produce measurably better outcomes than unstructured exercise for high-arousal dogs.

 Unstructured play